sebescudie/Webinars.UsingNugets/README.md

 ### Events
 _There are many ways in C# to express the concept of events.
 In VL, the prefered paradigm is Observables.
 If a library uses the [.NET Core Event Pattern](https://docs.microsoft.com/en-us/dotnet/csharp/modern-events), VL automatically converts it to an Observable.
 There are other cases though where we'll need to adapt the nodes so we can cosume them._

-#### Hands on : OpenWeatherMap.Standard
+#### Hands on : DuckDuckGo Instant Answers
-- We want to retrieve some real-time weather data from a specific city.
-After digging, we find the [OpenWeather.Standard](https://www.nuget.org/packages/OpenWeatherMap.Standard/) nuget that allows us to easily use the Open Weather API.
+- We want to use DuckDuckGo's [Instant Answer](https://duckduckgo.com/api) feature in our patch.
+After digging, we find the [DuckSharp](https://www.nuget.org/packages/TheMulti0.DuckSharp/) nuget that gracefully wraps this API in C#
-- We go on the [Open Weather](https://openweathermap.org/guide) website to generate an API key
 - We install the nuget and reference it in our doc
-- The lib's repo does not show any code example.
-Let's look at the [test files](https://github.com/vb2ae/OpenWeatherMap.Standard/blob/master/OpenWeatherMap.Standard.Test/CityNameTests.cs) to see how we can use the lib.
+- The lib's README on Github shows a [basic usage](https://github.com/TheMulti0/DuckSharp), let's see how we can patch it

 ### Unmanaged dependencies